“And Jesus said, ‘Come, follow me’.”

 Test the endurance of your deepest desire

 A true call from the Lord withstands the test of time.
 What may have begun as a simple attraction will gradually mature in firmness and depth.
 While time confirms a call, fear can lead you to procrastinate.
 A vocation is like a treasure hidden in a field; you need to take the time and effort to discover it.

 - Learn about consecrated life and discernment.

-- Come to Explore Your Call, an event for young adults (ages 18 to 35) who want to learn more about religious and consecrated life from consecrated men and women in the area.
+- Come to Explore Your Call and other events for young adults (ages 18 to 35) who want to learn more about religious and consecrated life from consecrated men and women in the area.

 - Identify a few communities that you are attracted to.
 Here are communities in the Archdiocese of Cincinnati, as well as a broader list of popular orders that are not necessarily in this archdiocese.

 - Contact the vocations directors for those communities.

 The Reality Principle

 The third aspect of discernment is external reality.
 You need to know what you’re getting into by learning about different communities and encountering them.

 - Visit communities you’re attracted to.